 TGah Editor: Change the sentence below as follows (#3010):

-If the value of the New Operating Class field in the Extended Channel Switch Announcement frame does not indicate an S1G band, Tthe subfields New Channel Width, New Channel Center Frequency Segment 0 and New Channel Center Frequency Segment 1 have the same definition, respectively, as Channel Width, Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 in the VHT Operation Information field, described in Table 8-238 (VHT Operation Information subfields).
+If the value of the New Operating Class field in the frame that contains this element does not indicate an S1G band, Tthe subfields New Channel Width, New Channel Center Frequency Segment 0 and New Channel Center Frequency Segment 1 have the same definition, respectively, as Channel Width, Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 in the VHT Operation Information field, described in Table 8-238 (VHT Operation Information subfields).
 Otherwise, the subfields New Channel Width, and New Channel Center Frequency Segment 0 have the same definition, respectively, as the Channel Width, and the Primary Channel Number in the S1G Operation Information field, described in Table 8-240q (S1G Operation Information subfields).
 The New Channel Center Frequency Segment 1 subfield is reserved.